Chart Color Schemes

 Malua Bay is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Malua Bay, as recorded in the latest Census, 96.8% of dwellings were houses with the remaining 3.2% being semi-detached homes, apartments, or other types.
-This is notably different from Non-Metro NSW where 82.6% of dwellings are houses and 17.4% are other types.
-Home ownership in Malua Bay stood at 53.7%, with mortgaged properties at 28.1% and rented ones at 18.2%.
-The median monthly mortgage repayment was $1,733, similar to Non-Metro NSW's average, while the median weekly rent was $418 compared to Non-Metro NSW's $330.
-Nationally, Malua Bay's mortgage repayments were lower than the Australian average of $1,863, and rents were higher at $418 compared to the national figure of $375.
+Malua Bay's dwellings, as per the latest Census, were 96.8% houses and 3.2% other types (semi-detached, apartments, 'other').
+Regional NSW had 82.6% houses and 17.4% others.
+Home ownership in Malua Bay was 53.7%, with mortgaged dwellings at 28.1% and rented at 18.2%.
+The median monthly mortgage repayment was $1,733, matching Regional NSW's average.
+Median weekly rent was $418, compared to Regional NSW's $330.
+Nationally, Malua Bay's mortgage repayments were lower than the Australian average of $1,863, while rents were higher at $418 versus the national figure of $375.

 Frequently Asked Questions - Housing